Only1allan/alx-low_level_programming/0x1E-search_algorithms/README.md

-A directory to solve search algorithm tasks
+A directory implementing various Search Algorithms in C